STATUS: The application period for the Community Air Protection Incentives Program will open November 1, 2022.

-The state Legislature set aside funds for air quality improvement projects to accompany AB 617 Community Air Monitoring efforts.
-This funding is being implemented through the Community Air Protection (CAP) Incentive Program, which is a separate, but a counterpart effort to the
+The State Legislature set aside funds for air quality improvement projects in communities most impacted by air pollution and to accompany AB 617 Community Air Monitoring efforts.
+This funding is being implemented through the Community Air Protection (CAP) Incentives Program, which is a separate, but counterpart effort to the

 AB 617 Community Air Protection Blue Print and designated AB617 South Sacramento/Florin Air Monitoring Community.

-The Sac Metro Air District has received a total of $16 Million for the Community Air Protection Incentive program.
-The first year(2018-2019), expanded the District's current
+Since 2018, the Sac Metro Air District has received over $22 million for the Community Air Protection Incentives program.
+These funds have helped expand the District's current

-For the third year (2020-2021), the Sac Metro Air District will continue this success with another round of funding.
-Over $6 million in funding will be available for projects that reduce air pollution in the Florin-South Sacramento Community and other Disadvantaged Communities in Sacramento and Yolo/Solano Air Districts.
-Projects must have community support and meet identified community needs for air pollution reduction
+The Sac Metro Air District will continue the success of the program with its fourth year of funding.
+The 2022-2023 CAP Incentives Program will include over $7 million in funding for projects that reduce air pollution in the Florin-South Sacramento Community and other disadvantaged communities in Sacramento County.
+Projects must have community support and meet identified community needs for air pollution reduction.

 Eligible categories are listed below:

 Applications must include all requirements outlined in both the CAPI and Carl Moyer Program guidelines.
-The Sac Metro Air District conducted several surveys and workshops with the community to determine local priorities for this round of funding.
-While this process is ongoing and will include future projects not currently available, community priorities for this round of funding are:
+The Sac Metro Air District conducted several surveys and workshops with the community to determine local priorities for funding.
+While this process is ongoing and will include future projects not currently available, community priorities for this funding are:

 Frequently Asked Questions